einsfr/autoarchive/README.md

 # autoarchive
 Automatic batch processor for media archiving purposes written entirely in Python (>=3.5).
 Parses input file or directory and performs some action (one or many) with every file found according to rules set.
-Each rule in rules set contains a regular expression (for input filename match checking), an action name and some action parameters.
+Each rule in rules set contains a regular expression (for input filename match checking), an action name and some action and pattern parameters - some additional metadata filtering rules, for example.

 ## Supported rules set formats
 * JSON